preminstrel/ECG-Classification/README.md

 existing neural networks proposed for arrhythmia detection are not hardware-friendly enough due to a remarkable quantity of parameters resulting in memory and power consumption.
-In this paper, we present a 1-D adaptive loss-aware quantization, achiev- ing a high compression rate that reduces memory consumption by 23.36 times.
+In this paper, we present a 1-D adaptive loss-aware quantization, achieving a high compression rate that reduces memory consumption by 23.36 times.
 In order to adapt to our compression method, we need a smaller and simpler network.
 We propose a 17 layer end- to-end neural network classifier to classify 17 different rhythm